drac0-id/Many-Tool/README.md

-Many tool useful for pentesting
+Additional useful tool for pentesting